nikodindon/mnemo/README.md

 ### DNS as a storage medium

 DNS was never designed to store files.
 A Cloudflare zone caps out around 300-500 KB of TXT records.
-That's roughly the size of a big GameBoy ROM like *Legend of Zelda, The - Link's Awakening* for example
+That's roughly the size of a big GameBoy ROM like *Legend of Zelda, The - Link's Awakening* for example/

 The obvious move: compression + base64 + chunking.
 It works.
 But you still hit a ceiling.
 And that ceiling is the interesting constraint.